 Born into a family of bakers, Eric Kayser inherited a PASSION for bread-making.
 He soon joined the Compagnons du Devoir, a French trade guild for skilled workers and artisans, where he learned traditional techniques and acquired a taste for developing and passing on knowledge.

 Our story is still being written.
 To meet the expectations of our customers, we are continually improving our products to give them more taste, using ever more cutting-edge production methods and selecting the very finest ingredients.
 Since the end of 2013, our gluten-intolerant customers have been able to enjoy our products thanks to the gluten-free range offered by some of our Parisian bakeries or delivered to your door.

 At the beginning of the 1990s, very few people thought that high-quality bread would ever make a comeback.
 Eric Kayser did.
-He put his faith in creating so-called “traditional” bread made from additive-free French wheat flour using specially selected wheat and levain – a live fermenting agent that improves the bread’s taste and shelf life.
+He put his faith in creating "traditional" bread, made additive-free French wheat flour using specially selected wheat and levain - a live fermenting agent that improves the bread's taste and shelf life.
 For ten years he taught at the Institut National de la Boulangerie-Pâtisserie (INBP) and then set up his own consulting business.
 His aim was to share his knowledge and skills with bakers all over the world.
-Since then, his methods have been reproduced all over the world and French craftsmanship has reached every corner of the globe.
+Since then, his methods have been reproduced all over and French craftsmanship has reached every corner of the globe.

 In 1994 he invented the Fermentolevain, a machine that allows liquid levain to be kept at a constant temperature and makes it easier to use.
-This was the cornerstone of ?ric Kayser’s success and his quest to create bread with a creamy interior, all the flavour of cereal and dried fruit and an excellent shelf life.
+This was the cornerstone of Eric Kayser's success and his quest to create bread with a creamy interior, all the flavour of cereal and dried fruit and an excellent shelf life.

 Building a global business with an artisan flavour